Kobe and Gianna are two rising baby names of 2020. Karen's on the decline

 The rise is no doubt propelled by the tragic deaths of Kobe Bryant and his 13-year-old daughter Gianna earlier this year.

-Kobe, Gianna and seven others lost their lives in a helicopter crash on January 26.
+They and seven others lost their lives in a helicopter crash on January 26.

 Joining Kobe and Gianna on the list is the name Kamala, which saw a 104% boost, likely propelled by Democratic presidential nominee Joe Biden tapping Kamala Harris to be his running mate.